 ATTENDING THE BMAS LONDON TEACHING CLINIC AS A PATIENT

-GENERAL INFO ABOUT ACUPUNCTURE
+GENERAL INFORMATION ABOUT ACUPUNCTURE

-INFO ABOUT BLOOD DONATION
+INFORMATION ABOUT BLOOD DONATION AFTER ACUPUNCTURE